 In this website you will find references to the relevant provisions of the Public Service Law, the Executive Law, and the Public Officers Law, as well as related information.
 Please note that the website is educational and is not intended to be a substitute for guidance for a particular set of circumstances.
 Ethics questions are typically very fact-sensitive.
 In addition, with respect to ethics questions, an “ounce of prevention” may be invaluable.
 Therefore, you are encouraged to first contact your company’s ethics compliance officer if you have any questions concerning these statutes and want to know how they may apply when in light of your interactions with Department employees.
 If your company does not have an ethics compliance officer, you may contact me.
 Any ethics compliance person may also contact me regarding the application of these statutes to the interaction of their company’s employees with Department employees.

-Secretary to the Commission
+Acting Secretary to the Commission

 Department Ethics Officer